Cleanse/cleanse-league/README.md

 # League Plugin
-Not functional - yet.
+**Not functional - yet, but close.** If you have an idea on features to add, send me an email: plovato@gmail.com
+To-do:
+- Add Event dispatching for logging of admin / staff actions.

 ## Components
-/l - home
-/l/vision - league vision
-/l/about - league about
+**cleanseLeagueHome** (/league) - League home page containing upcoming matches and top team/player stats.
+**cleanseLeagueAbout** (/league/about) - An about page for the league. (optional)

-/l/rules & /c/rules - rules for the current championship series
+/league/rules & /league/championship/rules - Rules for the current Championship Series.
-/c/:champ-slug/teams - team list ordered by cs points
+/league/championship/:champ-slug/teams - Team list ordered by Championship Series points.
+**cleanseLeagueRules** (/league/rules) - Setup a rules page for your current championship. (optional)

-/s/:season-slug/teams - team list ordered by win loss
+/league/season/:season-slug/teams - team list ordered by win loss

 /l/schedule - schedule for current week
 /l/schedule/:season/:week - schedule for specific week

-/l/match/:id

-/l/team/:id
-/l/team/:id/schedule
+/league/match/:id

+/league/team/:id
+/league/team/:id/schedule

+/manage/league - Manage the league name, slug (option to force slug rename), and about page (can be null).

+/manage/championship - Manage the championship name and slug (option to force slug rename).
+/manage/championship/rules - Manage the rules for the championship series.
+/manage/championship/points - Manage the point system for the championship series.

+/manage/season

 # League
  * $id